toyknight/toyknight.github.io/_posts/2017-11-08-looping-view-pager.markdown

     @Override
     public void onPageScrollStateChanged(int state) {
-        //Let's wait for the animation to complete then do the jump. if (state == ViewPager.SCROLL_STATE_IDLE && jumpPosition >= 0) {
+        //Let's wait for the animation to complete then do the jump. if (jumpPosition >= 0
+                && state == ViewPager.SCROLL_STATE_IDLE) {
-            //Jump without animation so the user is not aware what happened. viewPager.setCurrentItem(jumpPosition, false);
+            // Jump without animation so the user is not
+            // aware what happened.
+            viewPager.setCurrentItem(jumpPosition, false);
-            //Reset jump position.
+            // Reset jump position.
             jumpPosition = -1;
         }
     }